haiiliin/pyabaqus/README.md

 ### Installation

-`pyabaqus` is using type hints features that require Python with the version greater than 3.9, please upgrade it to Python 3.9 or a later version if you are using an earlier version.
+`pyabaqus` is using type hints features that require Python 3.9 or a later version, please upgrade it to Python 3.9 or a later version if you are using an earlier version.

 `pyabaqus` is uploaded to [PyPI](https://pypi.org/project/pyabaqus), you can simply install